EpiLink/EpiLink/docs/Api.md

 All endpoints are checked: the caller must have admins permissions (by specifying the caller's Discord ID as an "admin") *and* be identifiable.

+?> Administrative endpoints [can be disabled in the HTTP configuration](MaintainerGuide.md#http-server-settings) and may not be available.

 ### Objects

 #### IdRequest